htmlandbacon/govuk-elements-nunjucks/components/gov-input/README.md

 | maxlength     | sets the max length of the input                              |
 | classes       | object used for styling elements                              |

-With hint, error and maxlength, if the values are empty, then they are not displayed in the render.
+With hint, error and maxlength if the values are empty, then they are not displayed in the render.

 ## Classes

-You to add various styles to the elements within the macro.
+You can add various styles to the elements within the macro.

 | Name          | Description                                                   |
 | ------------- |---------------------------------------------------------------|